Home

 Instead, what I have seen is a lovingly restored Victorian-style, waterfront mansion, originally built by Aaron Snow in the 1870s for his wife and family.

-Today, the Snow mansion is a warm and welcoming 11-room inn with an on-site restaurant and Irish pub.
+Today, the mansion is a warm and welcoming 11-room inn with an on-site restaurant and Irish pub.

 The Orleans Waterfront Inn is open year round, and room rates include complementary breakfast ... plus the outside chance of meeting one or two of the Inn's long-ago residents.